madhulika12/Intrusion-Response-and-Intrusion-Estimation/README.md

 Intrusion Estimation and Response

--I also added "wireshark", "wireshark-gnome", and "gcc-c++" to the init script cause we need them.
+-I added "wireshark", "wireshark-gnome", and "gcc-c++" to the init script cause we need them.

 -modified the tcpwater config file to start in AUTO. this is because, no matter the mode, the water is always draining from the tank at a set rate.
 This is fine, but it keeps draining past 0%, and the sim starts at 0%, so we get negative numbers.
 It's a temp fix.